-They say you need to get rid of the toxic people in your life.
-If you know they aren’t good for you and perhaps you’re aware that they are having a bad influence, why would you let them stick around?
+They say you need to rid your life of toxic people.
+If you know they aren’t good for you and perhaps you’re even aware that they are having a bad influence, why would you let them stick around?
 But here’s the problem – what happens when you’re faced with the question of whether this is truly a toxic person, or simply a friend going through a rough patch who is making toxic decisions?

 I miss my friend.
 I wanted to be there for her and I still want her to be okay.
 If she eventually reaches out, am I enabling her if I accept an apology?
 I don’t know.